Ronald Acuña Jr. Player Props: Braves vs. White Sox

 Ronald Acuña Jr. At The Plate

-- Acuna has 119 hits and an OBP of .408 to go with a slugging percentage of .577.
-All three of those stats lead Atlanta hitters this season.

-- Among the qualified hitters in MLB, he ranks second in batting average, third in on-base percentage, and third in slugging.
+- Among the qualified hitters in MLB, his batting average ranks second, his on-base percentage ranks third, and he is third in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.